Get Exclusive App Deals

 • Please arrive at the designated location 15 minute(s) before the scheduled departure time, as the tour will depart on time

-• This trip is a fixed-route carpooling trip.
-You need to share the ride with other passengers throughout the trip.
-You are not allowed to park outside the attractions.
+• This is a fixed route shared by passengers.
+You will need to share a ride with other passengers throughout the trip.
+You may not stop at attractions.

-• The stay time at each attraction has been optimized.
-Please strictly adhere to the time to avoid affecting the overall itinerary.
+• The time allotted at each attraction has been optimized; please strictly adhere to the time limits to avoid affecting the overall itinerary.

-• Please be sure to gather on time.
-If you fail to participate in the tour due to personal reasons (late/lost/physical discomfort, etc.), no refund will be given.
-Please note that no refund will be provided.
+• Please be sure to arrive on time.
+If you do not participate in the tour due to personal reasons (being late/getting lost/feeling unwell, etc.), no refund will be given.
+Please note that no refunds will be issued.

-• Leaving the group after the trip has started/leaving the group midway will be deemed as automatic waiver of the service and no refund will be given.
-The passenger will be responsible for the safety of the group during the period of leaving the group.
+• Leaving the group after the trip has started or leaving the group midway will be considered as automatically forfeiting the service, and no refund will be given.
+You will be responsible for your own safety during the period you are away from the group.

 • The itinerary may be adjusted due to force majeure factors such as traffic and weather.
-In the event of delays or partial changes, no refunds or compensation will be provided.
-Passengers who need to take a flight on the same day should register carefully or reserve sufficient time.
+No refunds or compensation will be provided in the event of delays or partial changes.
+Passengers who need to take a flight on the same day are advised to register carefully or allow sufficient time.

 • Traffic congestion may occur during holidays and peak periods.
-The driver and guide will flexibly adjust the itinerary depending on the situation.
-Please be mentally prepared.
+The driver/guide will adjust the itinerary flexibly as needed.
+Please be prepared.
 Thank you for your understanding and cooperation.

-• To maintain the cleanliness of the train, please do not eat or drink in the train.
-If you cause any damage, you will be charged a cleaning fee based on local standards.
-Please work together to create a comfortable riding environment.
+• To maintain the cleanliness of the carriage, please refrain from eating or drinking inside.
+Any resulting soiling will incur cleaning fees according to local standards.
+Let's work together to create a comfortable travel environment.

 FAQ